Key Takeaways

 - Unqualified expenses include travel costs, extracurricular fees, health insurance, cell phone bills, living expenses, and foreign transaction fees.

-- 529 plans allow tax-advantaged savings and growth for education.
-Consulting a financial advisor can help maximize their benefits.
+- 529 plans allow tax-advantaged savings and growth for education, and consulting a registered representative can help maximize their benefits.

-A 529 college savings plan can offer a number of advantages for both students and their families.
-These plans allow you to set aside money for educational expenses while also offering potential tax advantages as long as the money is used for qualified expenses.
-But what if you are interested in studying in another country?
+A 529 college savings plan can offer several advantages for students and their families.
+These plans allow you to set aside money for education expenses while offering potential tax benefits when the funds are used for qualified expenses.
+But what if you want to study in another country?
 Can you use a 529 to pay for study abroad programs?
-Here's some information to consider.
+Here is what to know.

 529 College Savings Plan Basics

-529 plans are sponsored by individual states and help families and students save for future education expenses.
-The money in the plan has the potential to grow tax-deferred and you may not have to pay federal or state taxes when you withdraw money from the plan as long as it's used for qualified expenses.
-The following costs are considered qualified education expenses:1
+529 plans are sponsored by individual states and help families save for future education expenses.
+The money in the plan can grow tax-deferred, and you may not have to pay federal or state taxes when you withdraw funds for qualified expenses.1 The following costs are considered qualified education expenses:

 - Tuition and fees